Trading causal order for locality

 \textit{Introduction.---}The famously counter-intuitive nature of quantum theory owes much to the phenomenon of entanglement which forces {\em ``its entire departure from classical lines of thought''\/} \cite{schrodinger1935c}.
 Perhaps the deepest consequence of entanglement is its role in revealing the tension between quantum theory and locality which is central to Bell's theorem~\cite{bell1964}.
 This tension, however, does not stop at entanglement and Bell's theorem: It persists in a different form even without entanglement, as captured by the phenomenon of quantum nonlocality without entanglement~(QNLWE)~\cite{bennett1999}.

-At the heart of quantum nonlocality---with or without entanglement---is the interplay of causation and correlation \cite{wood2015,WSS20}.\footnote{Note that the notion of locality at play in Bell's theorem is local causality \cite{wiseman2014} while in QNLWE, the notion of locality at play is the locality of operations \cite{bennett1999}.} To demonstrate quantum nonlocality without entanglement, Bennett~{\it et al.}~\cite{bennett1999} presented {\em locally\/} imperfectly discriminable ensembles of mutually orthogonal product quantum states,~{\it e.g.,\/}~the SHIFT ensemble,~$\{\ket{000},\ket{111},\allowbreak\ket{{+}01},\ket{{-}01},\ket{1{+}0},\ket{1{-}0},\ket{01{+}},\allowbreak\ket{01{-}}\}$.
+At the heart of quantum nonlocality---with or without entanglement---is the interplay of causation and correlation \cite{wood2015,WSS20}.\footnote{Note that the notion of locality at play in Bell's theorem is local causality \cite{wiseman2014} while in QNLWE, the notion of locality at play is the locality of operations \cite{bennett1999}.} To demonstrate QNLWE, Bennett~{\it et al.}~\cite{bennett1999} present {\em locally\/} imperfectly discriminable ensembles of mutually orthogonal product quantum states,~{\it e.g.,\/}~the SHIFT ensemble

 Although states in such an ensemble can be prepared locally, parties sharing an unknown state from the ensemble cannot perfectly identify the state with local operations and classical communication~(LOCC).
-The classical communication in LOCC is implicitly assumed to respect a {\em definite causal order:} In each round, the direction of communication is determined from all past data.
+The classical communication in LOCC is implicitly assumed to respect a~{\em definite causal order\/} (`causal order' for short):\footnote{Unless specified otherwise, `causal order' will always mean `definite causal order' in this paper, in keeping with Ref.~\cite{oreshkov2012}.} In each round, the direction of communication is determined from all past data.
 A~necessary consequence of this constraint is that at least one party must initiate the communication.
 By contrast, in the case of Bell nonlocality, all communication is excluded by the requirement of spacelike separation.
 The background assumption of definite causal order, however, is common to both types of nonlocality.

 What if we drop the assumption of a definite causal order and regard it as a physical quantity sensitive to quantum indefiniteness~\cite{hardy2005}?
 This possibility has attracted much interest in recent years, {\it e.g.,\/}~as in the {\em quantum switch\/}~\cite{chiribella2013} achievable through indefinite wires connecting quantum gates~\cite{colnaghi2012} or through indefinite spacetime geometries formed from matter in a superposition of locations~\cite{zych2017}.
 Oreshkov, Costa, and Brukner~\cite{oreshkov2012} show that if, without further assumptions on causal connections, one insists that parties locally cannot detect any deviation from standard quantum theory, then indefinite causal order arises naturally: Their process-matrix framework encompasses the quantum switch~\cite{og16,araujo2015}, and also exhibits {\em noncausal correlations,\/}~{\it i.e.,\/}~correlations unattainable under a global causal order among the parties (see also Refs.~\cite{baumeler2014ieee,branciard2015,abbott2016}).
 Moreover, they show that the exotic causal possibilities that arise between two parties disappear in the classical limit.